How to Help a Stroke Victim Recover: 5 Actionable Steps to Take

 - Nutritional coaching

-Take former stroke patient Keren Trabelsi for example.
-After undergoing a personalized program encompassing treatments such as physical and cognitive therapy and HBOT, she can again walk comfortably, feel sensation in her left hand, and engage in cognitive activities (i.e., crossword puzzles, Sudoku, etc.).
+Take former stroke patient Cindy for example.
+After undergoing a personalized hyperbaric oxygen therapy program, she can again walk comfortably, feel sensation in her left hand, engage in cognitive activities.
+Cindy regained her independence and many physical and cognitive functions she’d been lacking for years after her stroke.

 3 Things to Watch Out For During Recovery from a Stroke